§ Trust Spanning Protocol (TSP) Specification

 - Step 1: Create a TSP message

 - Step 2: If the retrieved transport mechanism is ready to use (e.g. if it’s cached or kept hot), send the message.
-If not, refresh operations will be needed first.
+If not, refresh operations may be needed first.

-In the above much simplified example, we have not considered any dynamic changes or error conditions.
+Note, in our simplified example above we have not considered any dynamic changes or error conditions that may arise.

 § Receiver Procedure

-Similar to the previous section, the following example is only illustraitve for the receiver of a simple Direct Mode TSP message.
+Similar to the previous section, the following example is only illustrative of the reception of a simple Direct Mode TSP message.

 If endpoint B

 receives a TSP message of the generic form {...
 VID_sndr, VID_rcvr, ...
-Confidential_Payload_Ciphertext, TSP_Signature}
+TSP_Payload_Ciphertext, TSP_Signature}

 , endpoint B